What is Sperm Banking & Why Should I Consider It?

 You should bank for as long as you think you may need the sperm.
 You should hope for the best outcome in terms of sperm production post treatment, and plan for the worst.

-If you are young, and not anticipating trying to initiate a conception for a while, then you should bank for the maximal contractual time, which is 10 years.
+If you are young, and not anticipating trying to initiate a conception for a while, then you should bank for a longer time, 10- 20 years.
 (Always remember that you can contract for additional time once your contract comes close to expiring.)

 If you are in a relationship, you should try to anticipate the farthest out you would like children for, and store for this period of time.